 Nick Hackworth is the president of M Street Solutions.
 He has over a decade of experience in all levels of political research and most recently served as Director of Strategic Research for President Obama’s successful re-election campaign.

 Ben Fortney is digital communications expert with over a decade of experience in mission-driven advocacy and engagement.
 Fortney previously held positions at World Education Services.
 He was previously the New Media Director for Citizens for Responsibility and Ethics in Washington (CREW) and an Interactive Media Manager for the United Nations Association of the USA.

 Since our founding in May 2015, CfA has achieved notable success.
 We spent months tracking down complaints across the country against solar companies that have misled consumers about the true costs and energy savings associated with buying or leasing rooftop solar panels.
 Now the SEC is investigating.

-Complaints filed by CfA have also caused law enforcement to investigate public officials.
+Complaints filed by CfA have also resulted in law enforcement investigations of public officials.
 In 2015 and 2016, we filed complaints against United States Senator Bob Corker alleging he concealed information about his stake in several Tennessee hedge funds managed by his campaign donors.
 Subsequently, the FBI and SEC opened investigations into Sen. Corker’s financial ties to these companies.